SIE-Grupo1-2021/MunicipalitiesPoliticalBudgetCycles/Paper/4-Literature Review/Literature Review Outline.md

 4.1.4.
 They also conclude that young democracies or developing countries are more susceptible to opportunistic fiscal manipulation.

 4.1.4.1.
-Similar to the idea of Gonçalves and Veiga (2007) of bigger distortions in more democratic periods as a way to retain power.
+Similar to the idea of Veiga and Veiga (2007) of bigger distortions in more democratic periods as a way to retain power.